chenx/PCraw/README.md

 About the Crawling
 ==================

+PCraw simulates a Firefox browser that accepts cookie.
+The downloaded files are stored locally in a folder ./download/&lt;local_root&gt;.
+The value of local_root is obtained from url_root (see below).

 For each download task, at least 1 of 2 parameters below is needed:

 1) url_root.
 This can be provided using the -r switch.
 Unless the global crawl option -g or